-At age 62, Loffler is a dedicated family man and avid outdoorsman.
-He juggles time between his fieldwork, his studio work, and the Montana foundries.
-He was accepted into membership with the Society of Animal Artists and the National Sculpture Society in 1989.
-Loffler won the Prix de West Robert Lougheed Memorial Award in 2002 and the Prix de West James Earle Fraser Sculpture Award in 2012.
+Loffler was accepted into membership with the Society of Animal Artists and the National Sculpture Society, both in New York, in 1989.
+He has continued to show with the Prix de West since 1993 and was the recipient of the Robert Lougheed Memorial Award in 2002 and the James Earle Fraser Sculpture Award in 2012.

-Loffler recently completed a 65-foot-long sculpture, The Buffalo Trail, for the National Museum of Wildlife Art.
-He has also created a 1 1/4 life-size monumental sculpture called Outlaw for downtown Calgary in tribute to a bounty rodeo bull owned by the Calgary Stampede Ranch.
+Loffler created a 65-foot-long heroic sculpture, called The Buffalo Trail, which resides in front of the National Museum of Wildlife Art in Jackson, Wyoming.
+He also created a 1 1/4-life-sized monumental sculpture, titled Outlaw after a bounty rodeo bull owned by the Calgary Stampede, for downtown Calgary, Alberta, Canada.

 Loffler’s work is in numerous corporate and permanent museum collections across North America, and he has taught sculpture classes in many venues including the Scottsdale Artists School in Scottsdale, Arizona, for over 10 years.

 “Art is an expression of our innermost thoughts, perceptions and aspirations,” Loffler said.
 “It is an extension of society, the happening of our era and the progress of our time.
 When balanced with truth, knowledge and sensitivity, art holds the virtuous vision of the past, an account of the present and a dream for tomorrow.”